-The United States and Mexico federal governments extended the agreements to keep the southern U.S. borders closed to non-essential travel for another 30 days, potentially to July 21, 2020.
+The United States and Mexico federal governments extended the agreements to keep the southern U.S. borders limited to essential travel for another 30 days, potentially to October 21, 2020.

 Examples of those who are exempt from “non-essential”